-DOH reached five conclusions regarding the Orlando Gasification Plant Site.
+DOH reached six conclusions regarding the Orlando Gasification Plant Site.
 DOH concludes:

-1. Incidental ingestion of (swallowing) contaminants in on-site surface soils is not expected to harm workers' health.

-- 2. Incidental ingestion of contaminants in off-site surface soil along West Robinson Street and Chatham Avenue is not expected to harm the health of passersby. - 3.
-Incidental ingestion of contaminants in surface soil along the railroad track north of the site is not expected to harm trespassers' health. - 4.
-Since people do not come into contact with contaminants in groundwater or on-site or nearby subsurface soils, they will not harm people's health. - 5.
-DOH is not able to conclude whether chemicals are present in indoor air that may harm current or future on-site workers because indoor air data is not available.
+- 1. DOH is not able to conclude whether chemicals are present in indoor air that may harm current or future on-site workers because indoor air data are not available. - 2.
+Incidental ingestion of (swallowing) contaminants in on-site surface soil is not expected to harm workers' health. - 3.
+Incidental ingestion of contamination in off-site surface soil at residences near the site is not expected to harm the health of residents. - 4.
+Incidental ingestion of contaminants in off-site surface soil along West Robinson Street and Chatham Avenue is not expected to harm the health of pedestrians. - 5.
+Incidental ingestion of contaminants in surface soil along the railroad track north of the site is not expected to harm trespassers' health. - 6.
+Since people do not contact contaminants in groundwater or on-site or nearby subsurface soils, they will not harm people's health.